Father’s Day 2018

 Keys to the House

 I was planning to fly home for a high school reunion on Sep-12-2001 but 9-11 intervened and we never made the trip.
 I have not been on an airplane since but I remember getting out my “home set” key ring out that had keys to my parents house and car in preparation for the trip.
-The house was torn down recently by it’s new buyer but I still have the keys.
+The house was torn down recently by the new buyer but I still have the keys.
 My daughter has keys to our house.
 I can remember my father carried keys to my grandfather’s house and how at the end of one visit my grandfather made a point of telling him that he was always welcome.

 “You don’t have to deserve your mother’s love.
 You have to deserve your father’s.
 He’s more particular.”